25 Best Things to Do in State College, PA

-It includes a Fun Centre which offers mini-golf, go-karting, batting cages, driving range and skating park.
+It includes a Fun Centre, along with mini-golf, go-karting, batting cages, a driving range, and a skating park.

-Most of the trails have been equipped with snowmaking capabilities to cater to the tourists all year round.
+Most trails have been equipped with snowmaking capabilities to cater to tourists all year round.

-Snow tubing is also an activity offered here with around 5 tubing lanes.
+Snow tubing is also offered here, with around five tubing lanes.

 The property also has an amphitheater for concerts or festivals and a lodge for parties.

-While on the university campus, the All-Sports Museum is worth a look.
+While on the university campus, the Penn State All-Sports Museum is worth a look.

-Located at the southwest corner of the Beaver Stadium, the museum will let you discover for yourself how much you know about the legends of the blue and white.
+Located at the southwest corner of the Beaver Stadium, the museum will let you discover how much you know about the legends of the blue and white.